-MATTEL TOY STORE Masters of the Universe® SWEEPSTAKES
+MATTEL TOY STORE Hot Wheels® SWEEPSTAKES

 Official Rules

 NO PURCHASE NECESSARY.
 PURCHASE WILL NOT IMPROVE CHANCES OF WINNING.
 MANY WILL ENTER, ONE (1) PERSON WILL WIN.
 SWEEPSTAKES IS VOID WHERE PROHIBITED OR RESTRICTED BY LAW.
 Chances of winning depend on number of entries.